Acceptable Breaks from Canon

-While it's very difficult for a story with a big audience to ever reach a consensus, occasionally a single
+Although it's very difficult for a story with a big audience to ever reach a consensus, occasionally a single

 fact or aspect of the series is modified enough in Fan Fic

 vs. the original story that its absence or modification becomes notable within the fandom.
 This may escalate to the point where fanfics do not bother to note the change in any tags or clarifications and that even sticklers for continuity are generally not bothered by it.
 This will also happen much more quickly in a tightly-knit fan community.
-Conversely, it occurs much slower if there's a big Fan Dumb
+Conversely, it occurs much more slowly if there's a big Fan Dumb

 community, unless they're being actively trolled